 - Help your child set high short-term and long-term academic goals.

-- Provide a designated time and location to complete homework.
+- Provide a designated time and location to read to your child every night.

 - Talk to your child about what is happening in school and constantly monitor progress.